Montana-Media-Arts/440final_sp18/individual-info/Abby.md

  ## Tech Info

--Lighting: I need lighting wherever I am but the stage doesn't really need to have light.
+-Lighting: I need lighting wherever I am but the stage doesn't really need to have lighting.

 -Sound: I need sound to come from my laptop.